RamanujanMachine/euler2ai/README.md

    - `OPENAI_API_KEY`: private OpenAI API key.
    - `CONSTANT`: (Note: Only 'pi' is currently supported.)
 The constant of interest for which formulas should be harvested, as a LaTeX string.
    - `MAX_WORKERS`: for multiprocessing (configure according to your machine), can only lower the number of workers used throughout the pipeline as the minimum between this and default values is always taken.
+   - `USE_GUESS`: whether to use RISC's tool to find the recurrences corresponding to series, or use a less general implementation that does not require Mathematica (recommended).

    Customize `config.py`, then run each of the following scripts in order:
    - `1_scraping.py`: (Note: may take a few weeks for hundreds of thousands of arXiv ids to ensure compliance with the arXiv API guidelines.)
 Collects LaTeX equation strings from each of the articles in the list `ARXIV_IDS_OF_INTEREST`.